tjeaneric/blog-app/README.md

 **This app has a user authentication feature where you can SignUp, Login, Change Password and Reset Password**

-**Only authenticated users can create, update, delete and comment.**
+**Only authenticated users can create, update, delete and comment.
+Otherwise they will be redirected to the home page**

 <strong>when Resetting password, the email which contains instructions is sent to your Terminal.</strong>